dennistreysa/CATC/README.md

 # CATC
-Correct All The Coordinates (CATC) is a Greasemonkey/Tampermonkey script that enables the functionality to change the coordinates of every cachetype on geocaching.com
+Correct All The Coordinates (CATC) is a Greasemonkey/Tampermonkey/Violentmonkey script that enables the functionality to change the coordinates of every cachetype on geocaching.com

+A tutorial on how to install the script can be found here (German): http://blog.dennistreysa.de/?p=345